gsampaio-rh/mentat-app/README.md

 1. **Data Reading:** Reads operational and business metrics from CSV files.
 2. **Data Merging:** Merges operational and business data for comprehensive analysis.
 3. **Correlation Analysis:** Generates a correlation matrix between server performance and business metrics.
-4. **Clustering:** Applies K-Means clustering to group server performance data.
+4. **Clustering:** Applies K-Means clustering to group server performance data based on server configurations.
-5. **Profile Generation:** Creates profiles for each cluster based on average metrics.
+5. **Profile Generation:** Creates profiles for each cluster based on average metrics and server configurations.
 6. **Insights Generation:** Provides optimization recommendations and business insights.
 7. **Visualization:** Plots key metrics, temporal trends, and cluster insights.

+## Clusters Configuration

+The server performance data is grouped into clusters based on different configurations:

+- **EC2 API Servers (m5.large)**
+- **EC2 Database Servers (r5.large)**
+- **EC2 Streaming Servers (c5.large)**
+- **EC2 Recommendation System Servers (p3.2xlarge)**

+Each cluster represents a specific type of server configuration, which helps in understanding the performance characteristics and business impact of each type.

 ## Results